FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation

-\begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item \textbf{Completion Rate:} Across all tasks, \methodname achieves the highest completion rates, reaching 100\% (Texture class, Fragile cup, Stamp pressing, Tissue grasping, Calligraphy) or near-perfect rates (USB plugging, Chip grasping, Toothpaste dispensing).
-In contrast, ALOHA's rates range from 49.97\% (Fragile cup) to 86.65\% (Tissue grasping), and UMI's range from 16.65\% (USB plug) to 100\% (Calligraphy, Chip grasping).
-This demonstrates that real-time tactile feedback enhances the human operator's ability to execute and complete precise, contact-rich tasks. \item \textbf{Task Duration:} \methodname demonstrates the shortest task durations, averaging between 2.44s (Tissue grasping) and 5.34s (Toothpaste dispending).
-UMI's times range from 3.29s to 6.41s, while ALOHA's are substantially higher (6.44s to 14.44s).
-Handheld paradigm outperforms ALOHA in data collection efficiency due to its intuitive feedback, while in-situ feedback of \methodname leads to faster data collection. \item \textbf{Slip and Damage Count:} High slip counts indicate poor force and slippage feedback.
-ALOHA records up to 27 slips (USB insertion) and 14 damages (Fragile cup), reflecting its indirect force perception.
-UMI improves the force feedback and records zero damage events, yet its multi-link transmission still permits noticeable slippage in force-sensitive tasks (e.g., 26 slips during Stamp pressing).
-In contrast, \methodname limits slips to at most 2 and records zero damage across all tasks, evidencing its high-fidelity, low-latency tactile feedback. \item \textbf{CPUT:} As a combined metric of efficiency and reliability, CPUT highlights the overall advantage of \methodname: it achieves scores from 0.1746 (Toothpaste dispensing) to 0.4103 (Tissue grasping), substantially outperforming ALOHA and UMI.
-For tasks like Stamp pressing, the CPUT of \methodname reaches 0.3497, which exceeds ALOHA and UMI by nearly 3 times, confirming its advantage under precise contact requirements. \end{itemize} Overall, these results indicate that in-situ design of \methodname improves both the accuracy and efficiency of human-operated data collection in contact-rich tasks.
+\begin{itemize}[leftmargin=*,itemsep=0pt,topsep=0pt] \item \textbf{Completion rate:} Across all tasks, \methodname achieves the highest completion rates, reaching 100\% (Texture classification, Fragile cup, Stamp press, Calligraphy) or near-perfect rates (USB plug).
+In contrast, ALOHA's rates range from 52.74\% (Fragile cup) to 86.11\% (Texture classification), and UMI's range from 22.20\% (USB plug) to 100\% (Texture classification, Fragile cup, Calligraphy).
+This demonstrates that real-time tactile feedback enhances the human operator's ability to execute and complete precise, contact-rich tasks. \item \textbf{Task duration:} \methodname demonstrates the shortest task durations, averaging between 2.98s (Stamp press) and 4.24s (USB plug).
+UMI's times range from 3.27s to 5.55s, while ALOHA's are substantially higher (8.09s to 14.89s).
+Handheld paradigm outperforms ALOHA in data collection efficiency due to its intuitive feedback, while in-situ feedback of \methodname leads to faster data collection. \item \textbf{Slip and damage count:} High slip counts indicate poor force and slippage feedback.
+ALOHA records up to 27 slips (USB plug) and 14 damages (Fragile cup), reflecting its indirect force perception.
+UMI improves the force feedback and records zero damage events, yet its multi-link transmission still permits noticeable slippage in force-sensitive tasks (e.g., 26 slips during Stamp press).
+In contrast, \methodname limits slips to at most 2 and records zero damage across all tasks, evidencing its high-fidelity, low-latency tactile feedback. \item \textbf{CPUT:} As a combined metric of efficiency and reliability, CPUT highlights the overall advantage of \methodname: it achieves scores from 0.2292 (USB plug) to 0.3356 (Stamp press), substantially outperforming ALOHA and UMI.
+For tasks like stamp press, the CPUT of \methodname reaches 0.3497, which exceeds ALOHA and UMI by nearly 3 times, confirming its advantage under precise contact requirements. \end{itemize} Overall, these results indicate that in-situ design of \methodname improves both the accuracy and efficiency of human-operated data collection in contact-rich tasks.